diabalsaadiOP/interview-agent/sentiment_results_interview.md

 - **LLM Sentiment:** Neutral
 - **Explanation:** Neutral

-The interviewer is simply stating a fact about the job start date without expressing any emotion or opinion, making the sentiment neutral.
+The sentiment is neutral because there is no emotional language or evaluative tone used in the statement, simply conveying information about the expected start date without expressing any opinion or emotion.

 ### Segment 17
 > We'll finish our interviews tomorrow and make a decision by the weekend.
 We'll contact you next week.

-- **LLM Sentiment:** Positive
+- **LLM Sentiment:** Negative
 - **Explanation:** Neutral

-The sentiment is neutral because the language used in the segment is brief, factual, and lacks emotional tone, providing no strong positive or negative impression.
+The tone is professional and informative, without expressing any enthusiasm or negative emotion, leaving the overall sentiment neutral.

 ### Segment 18
 > Thank you very much.
 It's been a pleasure meeting you.
 I hope to hear from you soon.

-- **LLM Sentiment:** Positive
+- **LLM Sentiment:** Neutral
 - **Explanation:** Neutral

-The sentiment is neutral because the tone of the language used is polite and courteous, but there is no strong emotional expression or indication of approval/disapproval, which are often present in more positive or negative sentiments.
-The language is formal and professional, suggesting a neutral intention.
+The sentiment is neutral because the language used in the segment is polite and courteous, but it doesn't convey any strong emotions or opinions.
+The tone is friendly and respectful, but lacks any notable positivity or negativity.

 ---